hphelion/documentation/vpn-quickstart.md

 #### Advanced security option

-If you know the floating IP address of the gateway that you will be connecting from, and you want to exclude all others from being able to connect, use the following instructions:
+If you know the public IP address of the gateway that you will be connecting from, and you want to exclude all others from being able to connect, use the following instructions:

 	prompt> sudo ufw allow 22/tcp
 	sudo ufw allow from 16.17.18.19 to any port 500 proto udp